jovanliuc/java-families-docs/java/java-collection.md

 This will print out each element in the numbers array on a separate line.

-Arrays can be used in many different ways in Java, such as storing and manipulating data, sorting and searching algorithms, and implementing data structures like stacks
+Arrays can be used in many ways in Java, such as storing and manipulating data, sorting and searching algorithms, and implementing data structures like stacks